CraftersMC-Guides-Project/guides-code/public/feather-bot/terms-and-condition.md

 ## 10) Service availability and changes

-The bot is provided “as is” and may be unavailable, degraded, or changed at any time (including command behavior, endpoints used, or data formats).
+The bot is deployed on paid dedicated VPS hosting (**AIC Cloud VPS**) for maximum uptime.
+However, the service is provided “as is” and may be temporarily unavailable, degraded, or changed at any time due to external API maintenance, network conditions, or platform updates (including command behavior, proxy endpoints used, or data formats).
 Features may be added, modified, or removed without notice.

 ## 11) Disclaimers